vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key2: 1351c6f6bb

 *** =instructions2
 Get the title and duration in hours for each film.
+Currently the duration is in seconds, so you'll need to divide by 60.0 to get the duration in hours.
 Alias the duration in hours as `duration_hours`.

 *** =solution2
 ```{sql}